peaBerberian/paul-envs.sh/README.md

 - Only max a single instance of each project-container?
 - something like `up` / `down` commands make now much more sense with ssh
 - Add Kakoune and Helix as potential tools
+- less gh-action, more scripts (in-docker for local tests?)